NullVoxPopuli/emberconf-2023-resources/resources/pages/main/wrapping-up.md

 Some last thoughts I leave with you before the end here,

-- I didn't explicitly talk about this, but derived data is the secret to performance and clarity.
+- derived data is really really good.
 - resources help you model any situation as derived data
 - resources are not effects -- someone has to pull on the resource for it to start
 - resources are part of a plan to bring ember's reactivity to everyone -- through starbeam